-With all that in mind, it should be no surprise to hear that Kareem Abdul-Jabbar has some of the most valuable rookie cards in the world of basketball.
+With all that in mind, it should be no surprise to hear that Kareem Abdul-Jabbar has some of the most valuable rookie cards in basketball.

-He is a legend, and he played at a time when trading cards were not as widespread.
+He is a legend and played at a time when trading cards were not as widespread.
 As a result, there are fewer copies.

 The card shows Kareem Abdul Jabbar’s birth name at the top of the card, and below it says “center” to indicate his position.

-The size of the card and the fact that more than 50 years have passed since their release means that there are very few mint condition copies left in circulation.
+The size of the card and the fact that more than 50 years have passed since their release means very few mint-condition copies are left in circulation.

 This is the only other card that could be considered a rookie card for Kareem Abdul-Jabbar.